Central Office for South Vietnam: Operations to destroy COSVN

-One of the central frustrations of the US military during the conflict was the Democratic Republic of Vietnam's (North Vietnam) use of Laos and Cambodia as logistical conduits and base areas.
+One of the central frustrations of the US military during the conflict was North Vietnam's use of Laos and Cambodia as logistical conduits and base areas.
 During the administration of President Lyndon B. Johnson, the US military was generally not allowed by its civilian commanders to widen the war by attacking the supply routes and sanctuaries in both countries due to their ostensible neutrality.
 An attempt was made to capture or destroy the headquarters during Operation Junction City, a massive search and destroy operation launched in the border region in February and March 1967.

 Hampering bombing runs against rebel bases like COSVN was the assistance provided by Soviet ships in the Pacific.
-Soviet ships in the South China Sea gave vital early warnings to NLF forces in South Vietnam.
+Soviet ships in the South China Sea gave vital early warnings to VC forces in South Vietnam.
 The Soviet intelligence ships detected American B-52 bombers flying from Okinawa and Guam, and relayed their airspeed and direction to COSVN headquarters.
 COSVN used this data to determine probable targets, and directed assets along the flight path to move "perpendicularly to the attack trajectory".
 While the bombing runs still caused extensive damage, the early warnings from 1968 to 1970 prevented them from killing a single military or civilian leader in the headquarters complexes.

 On January 4, 1968, some of COSVN officials from Tây Ninh province encountered American soldiers when they were attempting to transfer food in the jungle, Huỳnh Tấn Phát's daughter Huỳnh Lan Khanh was captured and started to be escorted to Saigon.
 During the conflict several American military aircraft were shot down.
-Later Khanh's body was found by Viet Cong soldiers.
-She was buried with two other Viet Cong soldiers who died in this conflict.
+Later Khanh's body was found by VC soldiers.
+She was buried with two other VC soldiers who died in this conflict.

 Later, President Richard Nixon authorized border reconnaissance attacks, first in 1969 in the form of the covert bombing campaign known as Operation Menu, wherein the suspected site of COSVN in Cambodia was repeatedly and heavily bombed.
 In the spring of 1970, an overt ground incursion took place—-first an ARVN attack and then a joint ARVN–American attack that would later be called the Cambodian Campaign.

 On March 18, the Cambodian National Assembly officially deposed the Cambodian leader Norodom Sihanouk and named Lon Nol as provisional head of state.
 The North Vietnamese response to the coup was swift.
-Even before Lon Nol's March 12 ultimatum for PAVN and NFL forces to leave Cambodia, they had begun expanding their logistical system (the Ho Chi Minh trail) from southeastern Laos into northeastern Cambodia.
+Even before Lon Nol's March 12 ultimatum for PAVN and VC forces to leave Cambodia, they had begun expanding their logistical system (the Ho Chi Minh trail) from southeastern Laos into northeastern Cambodia.
 After Sihanouk's overthrow and Lon Nol's anti-Vietnamese movements, PAVN launched an offensive (Campaign X) against the Cambodian army.
 They quickly seized large portions of the eastern and northeastern parts of the country, isolating and besieging or overrunning a number of Cambodian cities, including Kampong Cham.
 Fearing a joint ARVN–Cambodian attack after the coup, COSVN was evacuated to the newly Vietnamese-controlled Kratié Province of Cambodia on March 19, 1970.